cobrex1/GBooster/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-A plugin to provide an easy way to implement Global Boosters for JobsReborn, McMMO and Minecraft with MySQL support
+Spigot-Plugin to provide Global Boosters for JobsReborn, McMMO and Minecraft with MySQL-Support

 ### Built With